Are you about to build a website for your church and looking for some guidance?

 1) Never copy an image that you find online.
 This includes going to Google and searching for an image and copying the image from the results.
 Those images are most likely copyrighted and using them is stealing.
 If you use them, you could find yourself on the wrong side of a lawsuit 🙁

 2) Use real photos whenever possible.
 It is very tempting to resort to using stock photos – many are free, they are good quality, and they have great looking people in them.
 However, most people can spot a stock photo from a mile away.
 In addition to looking “fake,” the stock images you choose could also be used on a dentist’s website, an ad for a local gym, or worse.
-Stock images are okay if there is text over top of the image and the only purpose the image is to provide a supporting background.
-However, using real photos of real people from your church is more personal and shows authenticity.

 4) It is not a sin to use Photoshop.
 Sometimes photos benefit from minor editing, for example if its too dark, the shot is too wide, or there’s something distracting in the background.
-We’re not talking about making the pastor’s biceps look like The Hulk or the 80 yr old grandma look like a 21 college student.
+We’re not talking about making the pastor’s biceps look like the Hulk or the 80 yr old grandma look like a 21 college student.
 Just minor touch-ups.

 5) Don’t email or text photos.
 Text and email services often compress images to reduce file sizes and data usage.
 This compression can reduce the resolution and quality of the images.
 When sharing images, use Google Drive or Dropbox.

-6) Crop the image to fit on the website.
+6) Crop the image to fit the space on the web page.
 All to often I will see different sized images in an image rotator or a portrait-shaped image used at the top of a webpage when a landscape shaped image should have been used.
 Once you have the correct format (landscape/portrait), crop the image to the correct dimensions.
 If you are not sure what dimensions should be used, contact your website provider.
 If you don’t have software to edit your images, you can use Pixlr X which is free.

 7) Optimize your images for your website.
 Though you don’t want your email provider to reduce the image file of your images, you don’t want to the images to be so large that they slow down your website.
 Use software like Pixlr X or the WordPress plugin, Smush to optimize the image for your website.
 OurChurch.Com includes Smush with all of its websites.